 Be challenged by teaching entrepreneurial leadership skills to high school students and through the process, discover a new culture, make friends for life, and learn about yourself.

-As part of Babson’s mission to educate entrepreneurial leaders who create great economic and social value everywhere, Babson brings a team of volunteers, including students, staff, faculty, alumni, parents, and friends, to various countries of the world with the Babson Entrepreneurial Leadership Academies (BELA).
-These one-week programs, though different in each country, work with about 100 high school students.
-Team members work with small engaged groups to develop leadership and entrepreneurial skills.
-The week commences in a rocket pitch competition among all participants.
+As part of Babson’s mission to educate entrepreneurial leaders who create great economic and social value everywhere, Babson brings a team of volunteers, including students, staff, faculty, alumni, and friends, to various countries of the world with the BELA program.
+These are one-week, intensive programs, working with approximately 100 high school students, teaching them the basics of ET&A™.

 Team members teach both large groups and small groups, developing leadership and entrepreneurial skills in their students.
 The students learn new ways of thinking about their lives, their communities, and the resources at hand in order to create something of value.